silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 With the *ai* object properly setup, we can perform the azimuthal integration using the *intergate1d* method.
-This methods takes only 2 mandatroy parameters: the image to integrate and the number of bins.
+This methods takes only 2 mandatory parameters: the image to integrate and the number of bins.
 We will provide a few other to enforce the calculations to be performed in 2theta-space and in degrees: